BasicRespirator/basic/README.md

 This project is still under development.
 I post progress and files periodically, but the most recent work is on my local drive.
 Feel free to email me with questions at basicrespirator@gmail.com and/or I can add you to the mailing list for updates.

-October 27th updates include:
+December 1st updates include:
-•  Updated flat pattern for cut & sew version and harness
+•  Updated flat patterns for all 5 NIOSH recommended sizes
-•  Uploaded STL of 3D printable model
+•  Updated 3D printable mask in medium
-•  Updated photos
+•  Updated filter assembly

 DISCLAIMER
 This respirator design is not NIOSH certified or FDA approved.
 Please use your best judgement and discretion before wearing this mask and observe the guidelines recommended by the CDC and public health departments.
 We do not claim that this mask is guaranteed to keep you protected from COVID-19.